TailorsoftApps/biometrictotp/README.md

-# BiometricTOTP – Privacy Policy
+# Biometric TOTP – Privacy Policy

-This repository hosts the public privacy policy for the iOS app **BiometricTOTP**.
+This repository hosts the public privacy policy & Support for the iOS app **Biometric TOTP**.

 The privacy policy is available at: https://tailorsoftapps.github.io/biometrictotp/privacy.html